FofaInfo/Awesome-FOFA/Basic scenario/Practical Guide to Discovering DeepSeek Impersonation Assets Using FOFA.md

 ![img](https://github.com/FofaInfo/Awesome-FOFA/blob/main/Storage/deepseek/1740110544440.png)

 Analyzing the results, it is found that there are a large number of virtual currencies issued in the name of DeepSeek's official or taking advantage of DeepSeek's popularity.
 Due to the nature of virtual currencies, issuers often exaggerate the prospects of the currency and use false endorsements to conduct actual fraud.
-In addition, there are some scam websites in the name of Airdrop, such as deep-whitelist[.]com prompting to upload recovery phrase to connect the wallet, which is a typical airdrop scam.
+In addition, there are some scam websites in the name of Airdrop, such as deep-whitelist.com prompting to upload recovery phrase to connect the wallet, which is a typical airdrop scam.

 ![img](https://github.com/FofaInfo/Awesome-FOFA/blob/main/Storage/deepseek/1740110550033.png)